 On January 12, 2011, ten ministers representing the March 8 Coalition, as well as one of the five ministers representing the President of the Republic, resigned from the Government.
-Consequently, the Government is considered as resigned pursuant to Article 69 of the Constitution, since more than one third of its ministers have resigned.
-These resignations were preceded by tensions in light of, inter alia, the prospective filing of an indictment by the Prosecutor of the STL, Mr. Daniel Bellemare, in the case of the assassination of former Prime Minister Rafik Hariri and his companions, including speculation surrounding the identity of parties who could be charged
+Consequently, the Government was considered as resigned pursuant to Article 69 of the Constitution, since more than one third of its ministers had resigned.
+These resignations were preceded by tensions in light of, inter alia, the prospective filing of an indictment by the then Prosecutor of the STL, Mr. Daniel Bellemare, in the case of the assassination of former Prime Minister Rafik Hariri and his companions, including speculation surrounding the identity of parties who could be charged.

 On January 25, 2011, following mandatory Parliamentary consultations, 68 Members of Parliament nominated Mr. Najib Mikati as President of the Council of Ministers, and 60 Members of Parliament nominated Mr. Saad Hariri.
 Accordingly, President Suleiman appointed Mr. Mikati to this position.
-Mr. Mikati is currently conducting consultations as Prime Minister-designate to form a new government.